heeddobbak/heeddobbak.github.io/projects/proj-1.md

 - Data visualization and movement tracking

 ## Skills & Tools
-- Python, Google Colab, TensorFlow Lite
+- Python, Google Colab
-- OpenCV, MediaPipe
+- MediaPipe Pose, OpenCV for motion analysis
-- Jupyter Notebook
+- NumPy, Matplotlib for visualization
-- Figma (UX prototype)
+- Figma for UX design

 ## Research Goal
 To design a system that supports dancers by visualizing performance accuracy and proposing corrections in an easy-to-understand format.